How Classic Style Makes You Look Younger : Fashion Over 35

 The more I age….the more I find how classic clothing flatters women.
 If I did not photograph myself so much for this country fashion blog, I would have my skepticism.
 I do appreciate a wide variety of styles.
 But there are a few things classic cuts do, that I find more supportive of my beauty as I age, that other styles don’t do as well.
 This outfit is a wonderful example of these features that I find work so well.

-I trained myself to sleep on my back for years but I would rather just enjoy my sleep now so I side sleep as well now and this means…..chest wrinkles.
+I trained myself to sleep on my back for years but I would rather just enjoy my sleep now, so I side sleep as well and this means…..chest wrinkles.
 How old am I?
 I’m chest wrinkles old.
 Well, I never use to wear crew necklines.
 I thought they looked too preppy or stuffy.
-Now I think crew necklines look classy and elegant – in a not-old-lady-way.
-They just look flattering on women.
+Now I think crew necklines look classy and elegant.
 I love them with a necklace as a layering piece too.
 But I also love that I can bend over without a cleavage show which is typical of modern lower cut tops.
-Lower cut necklines look modest when I’m standing up but if I lean over it’s just all out there.
-I grew tired of this problem this being solved was a huge bonus to the fact that chest wrinkles are completely covered by a crew neckline!
+Lower cut necklines look modest when I’m standing up but if I lean over, it’s just all out there.
+Crew neck solves this problem and covers chest wrinkles!

 I suddenly look a decade younger just because of my higher neckline.
-Which is very counter intuitive to how older women try to look younger by wearing slightly more revealing clothing.
-When actually, this style covers aging skin and makes a woman look younger.
+This is counter intuitive to how older women try to look younger by wearing trendy clothing that tends to be more revealing.
+When actually, this style covers aging skin thereby making a woman look younger.
 Not that my chest wrinkles are severe yet in my late 30s but they are more noticeable than ever.
-Now I look to buy crew necklines and they always look polished in a timeless way and are very comfortable.
+Now I look to buy high necklines in all neckline styles.

-Um…..my waist is not that tiny.
+My waist is not that tiny.
+I am slender but have a bit of a rounded belly, especially when bloated from food or my cycle.
 But in a “fit and flare” or “a line” or “swing style”, different terms for the similar style dress that has a fitted bodice and an outward flowing skirt, it gives the illusion of a tinier waist.
 This style dress is fitted at the smallest part of my waist and hides belly bloating or weight really well.
-But just this silhouette is youthful.
+Also, this silhouette is simply youthful looking!
 A flouncy fit and flare cut is anti-aging.
 It’s happy and bouncy.
 It’s nipping in to highlight whatever waist you have to flare out in contrast which helps you look slimmer in the waist.

 Another anti-aging fashion tip is the midi length.
 Specifically longer than the knee.
 As I age, my knees do not look like a feature I want to display.
 They look like knees.
 I guess the knee-ness becomes more obvious with age and I don’t love the look of them.